Sendible insights From Chat to Conversion: What DMs Mean for Social Media Engagement

 • What is a DM (direct message)?

-• The role of DMs in social media engagement
+• What is the role of DMs in social media engagement?

 • Best practices for using DMs effectively